LayneH/self-adaptive-training/README.md

 #### Runnable scripts
 - Training and evaluation using the default parameters

-  We provides our training scripts in directory `scripts/`.
+  We provide our training scripts in directory `scripts/`.
 For a concrete example, we can use the command as below to train the default model (i.e., ResNet-34) on CIFAR10 dataset with uniform label noise injected (e.g., 40%):
   ```bash
   $ bash scripts/cifar10/run_sat.sh [TRIAL_NAME]
   ```